adwhit/uCTF-rs/README.md

 uCTF-rs
 ===

 An msp430 emulator/debugger written in rust.
-It implemnts the interrupt features necessary to run the [microcorruption](www.microcorruption.com) capture-the-flag.
+It implements the interrupt features necessary to run the [microcorruption](www.microcorruption.com) capture-the-flag.

 ### Usage